isaacnmm/pestpolicy-hugo2XX/content/posts/how-do-lizards-mate/index.md

 - lizard
 - mate
 layout: post
-- -
+---

-- How Do Lizards Mate?
+How Do Lizards Mate?
 Maybe you have pet lizards at home or have seen one and wishes to know how they mate.
 Do they court like human being before mating?
-Well, in this article we shall answer the question, How Do Lizards Mate? *During Mating, the male [lizard](https://pestpolicy.com/are
+Well, in this article we shall answer the question, How Do Lizards Mate? *During Mating, the male [lizard](https://pestpolicy.com/are-lizards-poisonous/)(vertebrates) clings on the females back and support itself by biting the females neck.
-- lizards
-- poisonous/)(vertebrates) clings on the females back and support itself by biting the females neck.

 Then, the male lizards connects is hemipenes/male organ to the females cloaca (female organ) and pours its sperms that move up the oviduct to fertilize the ova (female egg). * *However, before mating, the male and female may have 1 to 2 months of courtship during the mating season (spring).
 After fertilization, the lizard (Savannah, monitor, iguana, or Komodo dragon) lays eggs, which hatch into baby lizards in 4 to 8 weeks. *